Doing what I was born to do and feeling so grateful for that.

 And I didn't even give him a chance to answer.

-I said, Who's saying that?
+I said, who's saying that?

-A bunch of consultants saying that.
+A bunch of consultants saying that?

 This is the time to get out of politics.

-This is the time I said, here I've been doing this for 25 years, ranking at the top doing it.
+I said, here, I've been doing this for 25 years, ranking at the top doing it.

-Do you think maybe if it were time to get off of it, I would know it?
+Do you think maybe if it were time to get off of it, I would know it and be leading the way?

-Oh, who's saying these things?
+Who's saying these things?

-But once again, it's this, it's it's it's the consultants.
+But once again, it's the consultants.

 I'm the guy that can get you the independence.

-Uh in radio, they tell radio program directors and stations what to program, what not to program.
+In radio, they tell radio program directors and stations what to program, what not to program.

-Every time that happens, consultants and radio tell local stations you've got to drop politics.
+Every time that happens, consultants and radio tell local stations, you've got to drop politics.

 You've got to stop emphasizing it.